DanielAdeyemi/Epicodus_Project8/README.md

 ___
 ## 🚩 *Description*:
-### *Want to try some delicious pastry or have fresh bread in your house?
-Check our app to know all about it (we also have special offers right now)*
+### *Time to follow your orders!*
-##### *An MVC app to track the vendors that purchase baked goods and orders belonging to those vendors.*
+##### *An MVC app to track the vendors that purchase baked goods and order belonging to those vendors.
+User will be able to create vendors and different orders inside specific vendor as well as see details of order and navigate between different pages.
+This project demonstrates knowledge of using Razor, MVC and other concepts to successfully build web application.*

 ## 🔧 *Setup/Installation instructions:*